Stewart Gamage ’72 Devoted Life to William & Mary and Public Service

 Retirement to Richmond did not bring surcease from public service for Stewart.
 She was an active member of St. John’s Episcopal Church, where she ministered to many of the parish’s sick and needy.
 And when Russia invaded Ukraine in 2022, a new idea to support the beleaguered nation occurred to Gamage.
 Because Putin’s surging armies quickly destroyed the nation’s electrical infrastructure, Stewart conceived of buying solar-powered lamps and sending them to the freedom fighters and citizens.
 Light Up Ukraine, as she dubbed the initiative, raised some $250,000 for the invaluable lamps, and as one of her last acts of public service, Gamage joined a convoy of 30 ambulances conveyed from Virginia to the Port of Baltimore for shipment to Ukraine.
 The vehicles were loaded with hundreds of lamps.

 Encouraging new generations of leaders was always a prominent mission for Stewart.
 She had a knack for spotting potential volunteers and leaders among student groups, and she was never happier than when she was surrounded by a bevy of students discussing civic ventures.
 She nurtured these young people by arranging for them to interact with state, national and international leaders and supported their efforts to convert their aspirations into action.
-Many of Stewart’s student have now embarked on their own careers, leading major universities, championing historic preservation, building schools in Africa, and leading efforts to form consensus for difficult political issues, like the redistricting of Congressional seats.
+Many of Stewart’s students have now embarked on their own careers, leading major universities, championing historic preservation, building schools in Africa, and leading efforts to form consensus for difficult political issues, like the redistricting of Congressional seats.

 In light of her continuing commitment to developing new leaders, Stewart’s two sons — Graves and Forbes — have joined many of their mother’s friends and associates in establishing fellowship programs at William & Mary to advance diplomacy around the globe and public service in Virginia.
 More than $300,000 had already been raised for the Stewart Gamage Memorial Fund, and those wishing to support the initiative may contribute online at Impact.wm.edu/Gamage.
 The fund will ensure that Stewart’s salutary influence will continue in perpetuity as a memorial to one of William & Mary’s most dedicated supporters.